Signs of labor: Know what to expect

 Effacement: Ripening of the cervix

 One of the first signs of labor is your cervix softening and thinning, or effacing.
-Most of the effacing happens in the last weeks before delivery and you won't feel this preparation for labor happening.
+Most of the effacing happens in the last weeks before delivery, and you won't feel this preparation happening.
 Instead, your health care provider might check for signs of cervical change with vaginal exams.

 Effacement is often expressed in percentages.
-The cervix starts out about 4 centimeters (cm) long.
-When you're 50 percent effaced, your cervix is half its original thickness, or 2 cm.
+At 0 percent effacement, the cervix is typically about 3 to 4 centimeters (cm) long, or very thick.
 Your cervix must be 100 percent effaced, or completely thinned out, before a vaginal delivery.

 Dilation: Opening of the cervix

-Another of the early signs of labor is your cervix beginning to open, or dilate.
-For most women, some dilation occurs before labor.
+Another of the early signs of labor is your cervix beginning to open (dilate).
 Your health care provider will measure the dilation in centimeters from zero to 10.

 Nesting: Spurt of energy

-You might wake up one morning feeling energetic, raring to attack dust bunnies under the couch, set up the crib and arrange your baby's outfits according to color.
-This urge to clean and organize is commonly known as nesting.
+You might wake up one morning feeling energetic, eager to fill the freezer with prepared meals, set up the crib and arrange your baby's outfits according to color.
+This urge is commonly known as nesting.
 No one knows for sure, but it could be a primal instinct that hearkens back to a time when physical preparation was necessary for a safer childbirth.

 Nesting might begin months before your due date, but the instinct is usually strongest just before delivery.
 Do what you must, but don't wear yourself out.
 Save your energy for the harder work of labor ahead.